williamouyang/okta.github.io/_source/_posts/2015-06-11-trustpage.md

 ###Conclusion

 Designing and developing the Trust Page has taught me much in the last few months.
-I’d be happy to hear from you on this topic, so feel free to send comments or questions.
+I’d be happy to hear from you on this topic, so please feel free to send comments or questions to <vimarsh.karbhari@okta.com>.

+_The amazing team members who contributed to this article are Tim Gu, Shawn Gupta, Nathan Tate, and Wendy Liao._